 Music for Tigers combines a diverse number of themes to create an interesting story in a unique setting.
 Set in the Tarkine region of Tasmania, the novel focuses on the possibility that an extinct animal, the Tasmanian tiger or thylacine, may still be alive.
 In reality, this carnivorous marsupial was listed as extinct in 1936 with the death of the last surviving thylacine in captivity.
 In recent years however, there have been a spate of reported sightings but no firm confirmation that thylacines still exist.

 Although Louisa's relationship with her uncle frames the story, it is Louisa and Colin's relationship that is most interesting.
-The author uses Colin's autism to provide readers with many interesting facts and information about a wide variety of topics including thylacines, Tasmanian poisonous snakes, the stars in the Southern Cross, the Tarkine forest.
+The author uses Colin's penchant for detail and facts to provide readers with many interesting facts and information about a wide variety of topics including thylacines, Tasmanian poisonous snakes, the stars in the Southern Cross, the Tarkine forest.
 Some readers may find the details boring or distracting from the story, but Colin's behaviour and mannerisms are an accurate portrayal of someone with ASD.

 Within the larger story of Louisa, Uncle Ruff and Colin's mission to find a thylacine they have named Ellie, on Convict Rock, is the story of Louisa's personal journey.
 She arrives on Tasmania, distracted by her worry about getting a spot in the youth orchestra back home.
 When Mel announces that Colin will be coming to stay at the bush camp, Louisa is panicked. " 'Oh no, I don't think that will work, ...I have to practice a lot while I'm here.
 I have a big audition when I get back to Toronto.
 I really don't think I'll have time to- to-..."
 Louisa's initially put off by the roughness of the camp, and the presence of Colin who comes to stay at the camp.
 She's terrified of the large Huntsman spiders that inhabit her cabin and is fearful of the Tarkine forest.